NestorDR/fastapi-packages/README.md

     - Choose your backend storage technology of choice.
 Motivate your choice.
     - Add some tests and a way to package and deploy your software as a Docker container.

+7 months ago I got the job with this technical solution.

 # REST API in Python for managing software packages

 ## The API